 Anker is quickly making a name for itself by offering good quality, low priced audio products.
-The Soundcore Spirit follows in that tradition, bringing decent audio with great comfort and athletic performance for a low price of $40.
-However, apart from the addition of an IPX7 waterproof rating, we don't see any substantial improvement in these buds over their $36 siblings, the Anker SoundBuds.
+The Soundcore Spirit follows in that tradition, bringing decent audio with great comfort and athletic performance for a low price.
+However, apart from the addition of an IPX7 waterproof rating, we don't see any substantial improvement in these buds over their slightly less costly siblings, the Anker SoundBuds.
 Therefore, we would suggest saving a few bucks and getting the SoundBuds instead of the Soundcore Spirit, unless waterproofing is very important to you.

 Anker Soundcore Spirit Review